GilDev/InvenTree/docs/docs/part/part.md

 ### Assembly

-If a part is designated as an *Assembly* it can be created (or built) from other component parts.
+A part designated as an *Assembly* can be created (or built) from other component parts.
 As an example, a circuit board assembly is made using multiple electronic components, which are tracked in the system.
 An *Assembly* Part has a Bill of Materials (BOM) which lists all the required sub-components.
 [Read further information about BOM management here](../build/bom.md).

 ### Component

-If a part is designated as a *Component* it can be used as a sub-component of an *Assembly*.
+A part designated as a *Component* can be used as a sub-component of an *Assembly*.
 [Read further information about BOM management here](../build/bom.md)

 ### Testable